 Cloud cameras where all the storage is in the cloud are also heavy on bandwidth usage.
 Some cloud cameras have local storage within the cameras themselves.

 Therefore, cloud cameras offer more capabilities, but at prohibitive cost.
 That’s why we designed Solink to take full advantage of lower-cost DVR and NVR systems.
+Note that Solink still has all the advantages of these cloud camera systems, which makes it one of the best cloud-based cloud video security systems.

 How Solink Upgrades on NVR and DVR

-Solink, our cloud-based video surveillance system, integrates with both NVR and DVR.
+Solink, our cloud-based video security system, integrates with both NVR and DVR.
 Solink connects with your existing security system and this gives you full network capabilities, plus the ability to sync various footage and data points.

-For example, Solink can upgrade your DVR system, allowing you to synchronize your video surveillance footage with POS data so you can track unusual transactions, keypad entries, or late-night door access.
+For example, Solink can upgrade your DVR system, allowing you to synchronize your video footage with POS data so you can track unusual transactions, keypad entries, or late-night door access.

 Take this pizza franchisee for example, who prevented loss and improved employee efficiency at 17 locations thanks to an upgrade to their DVR system.